Press release after the meeting of the Financial Stability Committee on macroprudential supervision

 - Piotr Patkowski, Undersecretary of State, Ministry of Finance,

-- Jacek Jastrzębski, Chairman of the Polish Financial Supervision Authority,
+- Marcin Mikołajczyk, Deputy Chairman of the Polish Financial Supervision Authority,

-- Piotr Tomaszewski, President of the Management Board of the Bank Guarantee Fund.
+- Tomasz Obal, Member of the Management Board of the Bank Guarantee Fund.

-Performing its statutory duties, the Committee passed a resolution on the recommendation addressed to the Minister of Finance on maintaining the countercyclical buffer rate at 0% in the third quarter of 2021.
-The Ministry of Finance representative agreed with the recommendation and acknowledged that there is no need to take legislative measures in this area.
+Performing its statutory duties, the Committee passed a resolution on a recommendation addressed to the Minister of Finance on maintaining the countercyclical buffer rate at 0% in the third quarter of 2022.
+The representative of the Minister of Finance agreed with the recommendation and acknowledged that there is no need to take legislative action in this area.

-The members of the Committee discussed the sources of risk in the Polish financial system and its environment, which were identified in the regular survey.
-According to the Committee’s assessment, the nature and hierarchy of risk sources had not changed from the previous quarter.
-The legal risk associated with the portfolio of FX housing loans and the difficult financial condition of certain credit institutions, also in the context of the potential contagion effect, remain the major sources of risk to the financial system.
+The Committee members discussed the sources of risk in the Polish financial system and its environment, identified in the cyclical survey conducted among the institutions represented in the Financial Stability Committee.
+According to the Committee, the nature and hierarchy of risk sources had not changed in comparison to the situation in the previous quarter.
+Legal risk associated with the portfolio of FX housing loans and the distressed financial situation of some credit institutions remain the most critical sources of risk to the financial system.
+The Committee still sees as significant the regional (geopolitical) risk posed by the Russian Federation’s armed aggression against Ukraine.
+This risk entails the presently elevated inflation level and threats to the pace of economic growth at home and abroad.
+The situation is generating uncertainty and significantly worsing the outlook for the functioning of the economy and the financial system.

-By implementing the Recommendation of the European Systemic Risk Board (ESRB) on the assessment of cross-border effects of and voluntary reciprocity for macroprudential policy measures, the Committee members acquainted themselves with the results of the monitoring of the Polish banking sector’s exposures to Luxembourg and concluded that there are reasons allowing not to reciprocate the instrument introduced.
+Implementing the existing recommendation of the European Systemic Risk Board on the assessment of cross-border effects of and voluntary reciprocity for macroprudential policy measures, the Committee studied the results of:

-The next regular meeting of the Committee on macroprudential supervision is scheduled for December 2021.
+The next regular meeting of the Committee on macroprudential supervision has been scheduled for December 2022.